-This plan can be taken out by just yourself or with your spouse or partner, but you must be 55 or over to apply and your UK property must be worth at least £100,000 (£150,000 for ex local authority properties).
+A lifetime mortgage can be taken out by just yourself, or with your spouse or partner.
+You must be 55 or over and your home be valued at £100,000 or more (£150,000 for ex-council,

-All of our Lifetime Mortgages offer an option to protect a percentage of the value of your home for your beneficiaries.
-This will reduce the amount you can borrow.
-If you require the maximum loan amount to repay your residential mortgage, inheritance protection may not be available.
+Our Lifetime Mortgages offer Inheritance Protection, which can help you secure a percentage of the net sale proceeds of your home for the beneficiaries of your estate when you die.
+If you take the Inheritance Protection option, it will reduce the amount you can borrow.
+If you require the maximum loan amount to repay your residential mortgage, Inheritance Protection may not be available.

-This is your home, so we want you to be sure about your decisions.
-You could talk to your own financial adviser about equity release or Santander can put you in touch with a separate firm that has a qualified team of specialists, The Retirement Lending Advisers (TRLA).
-They're not part of Legal & General, they're a separate company who only advise on Legal & General's Lifetime Mortgages and they won't charge you an advice fee.
+It’s a big decision, and there are many factors to consider.
+That’s why you can only get a lifetime mortgage through a lifetime mortgage adviser.
+You could talk to your own adviser about equity release, or Santander can put you in touch with The Retirement Lending Advisers.
+They're not part of Legal & General, they're a separate company who only advise on our Lifetime Mortgages.
+They won't charge you an advice fee.